mvkrish/attendanceautomation/README.md

 # CTA affilated Tamil Schools Attendance Automation
 This project is to automate the attendance data processing for CTA affilated schools.
-Follwing youtube video can help you to get the credential to read the google sheet.
+Follwing youtube video can help you to get the credential to read the google sheet (Sample is added here in the repo).

 https://www.youtube.com/watch?v=vISRn5qFrkM